 For example, let’s say you are searching for flights on your Android mobile device.
 When you search, Google will display links to apps available in the Google play store that have flight booking information.
 If you follow the links, they will take you directly to the app download page.

-How is App Indexing Changing SEO?
+How Is Google App Indexing Changing SEO?

 So as you have probably gathered, app indexing is a pretty big change in the SEO world that forces us to ask the question: what does this mean for search engine optimization?